karnsandhuu/transit-database/README.md

             )
             OR
             (
-                requiredTypes.PassType = 'Timed'
+                requiredTypes.PassType IN (
-                AND tp.TicketID IS NOT NULL
+                    'Daily',
+                    'Weekly',
+                    'Monthly'
                 )
+                AND tp.PassType = requiredTypes.PassType
             )
         )
     )
+)
 ```

-The query counts passengers who have purchased both a Zone pass and a Timed pass.
-It uses nested NOT EXISTS conditions to implement division, ensuring that each passenger has both a zone pass and a timed pass.
+The query counts passengers who have purchased at least one Zone pass, one Daily pass, one Weekly pass, and one Monthly pass.
+It uses nested NOT EXISTS conditions to implement relational division: for each passenger, the query checks that there is no required pass type that the passenger is missing.

 # AI Acknowledgements